ubahmapk/cyberbro/README.md

 # Features

-* Check if an IP address is malicious using VirusTotal, AbuseIPDB, IPInfo, Spur.us and Google Safe Browsing.
+* Check if an observable (IP, hash, domain, URL) is malicious using VirusTotal, AbuseIPDB, IPInfo, Spur.us and Google Safe Browsing.
+* Comprehensive report with search and filter features (type, country, risk, detection, proxy/VPN).
 * Uses multithreading to speed up the process (articially limited with `time.sleep()` because of free API usage).
 * Performs a reverse DNS lookup.
 * Provides the ability to export the results to a CSV file and an Excel file.